 Best Regards, -Ron

 This Week’s Podcast:

-We have another story filled podcast this week.
-We have a rare Black Eyed Kids story, Mark Nelson continues to read the book, Anything You Can Do, and we have a new installment of, Johnny Is It True?
-You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
+On the podcast this week we have a classic science fiction story that deals with the subject of prisons and how to deal with criminals in the future.
+Also, on the show are two brand new listener tales of ghosts being ghosts.
+So tune in and listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
 We are heard every Sunday Night at 8:00 PM (PST) on AMFM247.COM.
 Check your local listing or find the station closest to you at this link.

-On the podcast this week we have four new stories from you the listener.
-Also, we have a return of the Nipe and this time he means business.
+This Week’s Podcast: On the show this week we have a cool story from Random O’Malley about a Green Mist, and Tom is back with a story about his life as a popcorn salesman.
 You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
 We are heard every Sunday Night at 8:00 PM (PST) on AMFM247.COM.
 Check your local listing or find the station closest to you at this link.